Year 11, 2017, Germany

 I like the concept of the school because it’s different from the one I know from my school and it is nice to manage everything by myself.
 Also that you have only three subjects which cover all subject is good so it’s easier to concentrate on the things you have to do.
 For every person who is too shy, scared or not sure about going to Australia just do it!
 It will be the best time of your life and you will like it.

 Year 10 – 11, 2015 – 2016, Switzerland

 The ASMS was, in my opinion, the best school I’ve ever been to.
-I’ve learn more in one year there than I would have in two years in most other schools.
-Not necessarily school related knowledge, but mostly a new ways to live and to see the world around me.
-I would suggest this experience to anybody that is very open minded, and ready to something very different.
+I’ve learned more in one year there than I would have in two years in most other schools.
+Not necessarily school related knowledge, but mostly new ways to live and to see the world around me.
+I would suggest this experience to anybody that is very open-minded, and ready to something very different.